stepanstipl/gke-grpc-gateway-api/README.md

     --global
   ```

-- Point the public DNS to record the previously created global IP (I'll be
+- Point the public DNS to the previously created global IP (I'll be
   using `grpcdemo.example.com`)

 - Create Google-managed SSL certificate